mikhailgoudz/Ember-Yelp-App/README.md

 Author: Mikhail Goudz

-A project utilizing the Yelp API allowing the users to search for businesses with 3 of the following facets (term, location, and price).
-The search then routes the user to a details page showing helpful information about the business such as the Yelp rating, phone number, etc..
-User can also see the business loaction on Google Maps (done using the Google Maps API).
-User also has the mechanism of adding and removing Yelp pages to a favorites page.
+A project utilizing the Yelp API via GraphQL.
+The project opens with an index page promoting the user to search for businesses with 3 of the following facets (term, location, and price).
+The search then displays buisnessess meating the criteria allowing the user to click the business name which then routes them to a details page.
+The details page shows the business info such as phone number, yelp rating, etc..
+The details page also shows the business location on google maps done by utilizing the Google Maps API.
+User also has the mechansim of adding or removing  businesses to a favorites page which will be stored in googles FireBase Database.

 ## Time Spent

 * class time and rewatching lecture video uploaded by the instructer : 8 Hours
-* coding required stories : 4-5 Hours
+* coding required stories : 5-6 Hours
 * Optionals and extras : 1 Hour

 ## Gif Walk Through